thebrandonallen/edit-author-slug/readme.txt

 Make sure you are an admin, or have been assigned the `edit_users` or `edit_author_slug` capability.

 == Changelog ==

+= 0.8.1 =
+* Fix a bug that prevented non-admin users from updating their profile

 = 0.8.0 =
 * Drastically improved error handling and feedback for author slug editing.